sloppycoder/api-load-gen/README.md

 ## Load Generator

-Use [Locust.io](http://locust.io) to generate continous calls to microservices in order to generate logs and trace entries.
+Use [Locust.io](http://locust.io) to generate continous calls to microservices for performance testing.

 ### Quick Start